 In-home care isn’t just for seniors.
 It can also be a great choice for individuals with special needs, including those with developmental disabilities.
-Our Department of Mental Health, or DMH, offers a variety of Medicaid-supported services through the Missouri Division of Developmental Disabilities.
-Department of Mental Health services are designed to improve the lives of individuals with developmental disabilities including intellectual disabilities, cerebral palsy, and more.
+Our Department of Mental Health, or DMH services, offers a variety of Medicaid-supported services through the Missouri Division of Developmental Disabilities.
+Department of Mental Health services are designed to improve the lives of individuals with developmental disabilities, including intellectual disabilities, cerebral palsy, and more.
 Most importantly, the services are designed to help clients remain independent in their own homes.

-In-home care is also a good option for older adults who may be caring for their adult children.
+Disability and special needs home care is also a good option for older adults who are caring for their adult children.
 The truth is, many adults care for their special needs children well into their golden years, which can lead to anxiety about care after the parent is gone.
-For that reason, it’s a good idea to get an adult with developmental disabilities accustomed to in-home care long before the caretaker parents worry about their own aging or chronic illness.
+For that reason, it’s a good idea to get an adult with developmental disabilities accustomed to Medicaid mental health services long before the caretaker parents worry about their own aging or chronic illness.